MikhailTodes/portfolio/_projects/3robotic_manip.md

 ---

 ## Overview
-I developed a library of functions to accompany Professor Kevin Lynch’s text book entitled, *Introduction to Robotics: Mechanics, Planning, and Control*. aid robotic manipulation.
+I developed a library of functions to accompany Professor Kevin Lynch’s text book entitled, *Introduction to Robotics: Mechanics, Planning, and Control*.
 This software is now used as a teaching tool in his class.

 ## Code
 The functions are available in: